It Breaks My Heart when Raw Chocolate isn’t Truly Raw

 - Mix in sweetener and salt by hand until well incorporated and super smooooooth.

-- If your chocolate becomes too thick to pour, which it probably will, then you can reheat it again using the same method as before.
+- If your chocolate becomes too thick to pour then you can reheat it again using the same method as before.
 Again, don’t use water hotter than 55 degrees C.

 - Flavor chocolate mix(es) – you can split this into a few mixes to make multiple flavors.